On the Optimization Landscape of Maximum Mean Discrepancy: Introduction

 MMD is essentially a measure of similarity between two distributions \cite{gretton2012kernel,sutherland2017generative, wang2018improving}.
 It measures similarity by considering a set of functions $f(x)$ (specified by a kernel), and checking how different their expected values are for the two distributions.
 MMD has several nice properties, including the fact that it is zero if and only if the two distributions are equal, that it does not require min-max optimization and that it can be calculated from samples and does not require explicit likelihood calculations.
 MMD is also closely related to WGAN \cite{gulrajani2017improved}, where the functions $f(x)$ are optimized over.

 Despite their widespread use, little is known about the theoretical properties of MMD based learning of generative models, and in particular its optimization properties.
-In this paper, we provide a study of MMD learning for an important instance of generative models.
-We begin with Gaussian distributions, which already introduce non-convexity into the MMD optimization problem.
+In this paper, we provide a study of MMD learning for several important instances of generative models, showing that the optimization landscape in these cases is in fact benign.

+We analyze the MMD optimization landscape in the following three settings.
+We begin with Gaussian distributions with an unknown mean, which already introduce non-convexity into the MMD optimization problem.
+We then consider Gaussians with low-rank covariance matrices, which can be used to capture low dimensional structures in data, and where an MLE does not exist.
 We then continue to the more challenging case of mixtures of Gaussian distributions, which capture the multimodal structure that is key to complex generative models.
-From a theoretical perspectives these models are interesting, since they are generally intractable for maximum-likelihood, but are efficiently learnable under certain conditions \cite{daskalakis2017ten} which we also focus on here.
-Finally, Gaussian mixtures are already challenging for GAN models \cite{farnia2020gat}, further motivating a theoretical understanding of when they can be learned effectively.
+From a theoretical perspectives mixture models are interesting, since they are generally intractable for maximum-likelihood, but are efficiently learnable under certain conditions \cite{daskalakis2017ten} which we also focus on here.
+Gaussian mixtures are already challenging for GAN models \cite{farnia2020gat}, further motivating a theoretical understanding of when they can be learned effectively.

-\textbf{Our contribution:} We analyze the landscape of MMD optimization for the setting of population loss of possibly singular multivariate Gaussians and mixture of two symmetric Gaussians.
-We show that in these cases, the landscape is benign, implying that gradient descent will converge to a global optimum.
+\textbf{Our contribution:} We analyze the landscape of MMD optimization for the setting of population loss of the above three settings.
+We show that in these cases, the landscape is benign, implying that gradient descent (GD) can converge only to global minimizers.
 We support our theoretical findings with empirical evaluation.